 Assault is described under law as applying force on somebody when the contact is harmful or offensive.
-This could include even slight contact which does not cause serious injury, and some common examples include grabbing, pushing, punching, or slapping.
+This could include even slight touch, which does not cause serious injury, and some common examples have grabbed, pushing, punching, or slapping.

-This stature, PC 220, covers situations where somebody is committing, or attempting to commit, specific felony crimes and while doing so, they commit a physical assault.
+This stature, PC 220, covers situations where somebody is committing or attempting to commit specific felony crimes, and while doing so, they achieve a physical assault.

-Penal Code 220 PC is not typically filed alone, rather the prosecution will file this charge with another underlying offense.
+Penal Code 220 PC is not typically filed alone; instead, the prosecution will file this charge with another underlying offense.

 If you are convicted of violating PC 220, the penalties can be severe, such as:

-- up to six years in jail and a large fine;
+- up to six years in jail and a hefty fine;

 - if cases where the victim was a minor, then you are facing up to 9 years in a California state prison;